ocodo/.doom.d/ocodo-handy-functions.md

 ### replace-thing-at-point-with

 Get the current thing at point.
-Replace with the return value of the function `fn`
+Replace with the return value of the function FN

 ```lisp
 (replace-thing-at-point-with (fn))